Florida airports, amusement parks reopen as officials weigh damage from Hurricane Milton

 The statement added: “Our hearts are with our fellow Floridians who were impacted by this storm.”

-Orlando International Airport, Florida's busiest, and Tampa airport said they would reopen on Friday, a further sign that the state was looking to get back in business.
+Orlando International Airport, Florida's busiest airport, and Tampa Airport said they would reopen on Friday, a further sign that the state was looking to return to business.

-Hurricane Milton made landfall in Siesta Key, Florida — about 70 miles south of Tampa - late Wednesday.

-“You face two hurricanes in a couple of weeks — not easy to go through — but I’ve seen a lot of resilience throughout this state,” the governor said during a briefing in Sarasota, adding he was “very confident that this area is going to bounce back very, very quickly.”
+The White House announced Friday that President Biden will visit Florida on Sunday to survey the damage from Milton.
+In the meantime, FEMA has deployed resources to the region to aid with rescue and response operations.
+More than 15 million meals and 13 million liters of water have been sent to the state, the White House said in an afternoon press briefing, with an additional 20 million meals and 40 million liters of water ready to be deployed.

 Copyright 2024 NPR